hetmanskyi-cloud/AWS/terraform/modules/asg/README.md

 # AWS Auto Scaling Group (ASG) Terraform Module

-This Terraform module provisions a fully managed AWS Auto Scaling Group (ASG) with all supporting resources required to host a scalable WordPress application.
-It integrates seamlessly with the Application Load Balancer (ALB), RDS MySQL, ElastiCache Redis, and optionally uses S3 for media storage and deployment scripts.

 ---

 ## 1. Overview

-This module provisions an Auto Scaling Group (ASG) with complete support for WordPress workloads, including EC2 configuration, scaling policies, monitoring, security, and integrations with ALB, RDS, Redis, and S3.
+This Terraform module provisions a fully managed AWS Auto Scaling Group (ASG) with all supporting resources required to host a scalable WordPress application.
+It includes EC2 instance configuration, launch template, scaling policies, security groups, and CloudWatch monitoring.
+The module seamlessly integrates with the Application Load Balancer (ALB), RDS MySQL, ElastiCache Redis, and optionally uses S3 for media storage and deployment scripts.

 ---